• Skip to primary navigation

 Temperature – photosynthesis works best at around 30 degrees Celsius.

-Plants make energy to grow by a process called respiration.
+Plants make the energy to grow through a process called respiration.
 This uses the sugar produced by photosynthesis and oxygen.

 How are leaves adapted for photosynthesis?

 They are thin and have a large surface area.
-This means they absorb a lot of sunlight and gases such as oxygen and carbon dioxide can pass in and out of the leaf easily.
+This means they can absorb a lot of sunlight, and gases such as oxygen and carbon dioxide can pass in and out of the leaf easily.

 Leaves have veins – xylem and phloem, which transport water, minerals and sugars around the plant.